infracost/infracost/CONTRIBUTING.md

 # Contributing to Infracost

 The general process for contributing to Infracost is:
-1. Check the existing Issues and Projects to see if there is something you'd like to work on.
-The issue labels should help you to find a good first issue or new resources that others have already requested/+1'd.
+1. Check this [Project](https://github.com/infracost/infracost/projects/1) to see if there is something you'd like to work on; these are the ones we'd like to focus on in the near future.
+There are also [other issues](https://github.com/infracost/infracost/issues) that you might like to check; the issue labels should help you to find a good first issue, or new resources that others have already requested/+1'd.
 2. Create a new issue if there's no issue for what you want to work on.
 Please put as much as details as you think is necessary, the use-case context is especially helpful if you'd like to receive good feedback.
 3. Send a pull request with the proposed change (don't forget to run `make lint` and `make fmt` first).
 Please include unit and integration tests where applicable.
 We're trialing [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) in case you'd like to use those too.
 4. We'll review your change and provide feedback.